gjbex/Fortran-MOOC/docs/text_output.md

 Parentheses can be used to group edit descriptors.
 For instance, to print three pairs of a string and an integer value, you can use `(3(A, I0))`.

-The example above also illustrates that string literals can be part f an edit descriptor, i.e., `": "` in this example.
+The example above also illustrates that string literals can be part of an edit descriptor, i.e., `": "` in this example.

 You can use the `/` edit descriptor to start a new line, e.g., the descriptor